Yucheng0208/LHU-CINE-Bachelor-Course/README.md

 ## About the Department

-The Department of Computer Information and Network Engineering focuses on the development of computer information engineering and network technologies.
+The Department of Computer Information and Network Engineering focuses on developing computer information engineering and network technologies.
 It emphasizes professional academic advancement and system integration, aiming to cultivate students' deep professional knowledge and independent research capabilities.
 The department offers courses in three main modules:

-1. **Information and Communication Technology (ICT):** Combines network device implementation courses, focusing on embedded systems to advance into Industry 4.0 and smart IoT applications.
+1. **Information and Communication Technology (ICT):** Combines network device implementation courses, focusing on embedded systems to advance into Industry 4.0 and innovative IoT applications.

-2. **Software Design and Development:** Integrates application interface design and database management, linking to cloud computing service development.
+2. **Software Design and Development** Integrates application interface design and database management, linking to cloud computing service development.

-3. **Network and Information Security Management:** Focuses on cybersecurity offense and defense, as well as network security management, establishing a foundation for IoT security.
+3. **Network and Information Security Management:** Focuses on cybersecurity offense and defense and network security management, establishing a foundation for IoT security.

-For more information, please visit the department's [official website](https://cin.lhu.edu.tw/).
+For more information, please visit the [department's official website](https://cin.lhu.edu.tw/).

 ## Repository Structure